Indian diaspora in Southeast Africa: History

 Of the original 32,000 contracted laborers, after the end of indentured service about 6,700 stayed on to work as dukawallas, artisans, traders, clerks, and, finally, lower-level administrators.
 Colonial personnel practices excluded them from the middle and senior ranks of the colonial government and from farming; instead they became commercial middlemen and professionals, including doctors and lawyers.

 It was the dukawalla, not European settlers, who first moved into new colonial areas.
 Even before the dukawallas, Indian traders had followed the Arab trading routes inland on the coast of modern-day Kenya and Tanzania.
 Indians had a virtual lock on Zanzibar's lucrative trade in the 19th century, working as the Sultan's exclusive agents.

 Between the building of the railways and the end of World War II, the number of Indians in Southeast Africa swelled to 320,000.
 By the 1940s, some colonial areas had already passed laws restricting the flow of immigrants, as did white-ruled Rhodesia in 1924.
-But by then, the Indians had firmly established control of commercial trade — some 80 to 90 percent in Kenya and Uganda was in the hands of Indians — plus some industrial activities.
+But by then, the Indians had firmly established control of commercial trade—some 80 to 90 percent in Kenya and Uganda was in the hands of Indians—plus some industrial activities.
 In 1948, all but 12 of Uganda's 195 cotton ginneries were Indian run.
 Banknotes of the East African shilling had values written in Gujarati as well as English and Arabic.

 Many Parsis settled in Zanzibar to work as merchants and civil servants for the colonial government.
 They formed one of the largest Parsi communities outside of India, a community that survived until the Zanzibar Revolution of 1964.
 Indians in Zanzibar founded the one locally owned bank in all of the African Great Lakes, Jetha Lila, which closed after the Revolution when its customer base left.

+South Asian communities faced political and economic discrimination in some states after independence.
+This contributed to substantial emigration from countries such as Kenya and Tanzania and culminated in the expulsion of most of Uganda's South Asian population by President Idi Amin in 1972.
+In Zanzibar, South Asians were among the groups affected by violence, deportations and property confiscations during and after the 1964 revolution.
+The Asian population subsequently declined significantly through emigration.
+In South Africa, Indians faced extensive legal and racial discrimination under colonial rule and later under apartheid, including restrictions on residence, movement, political participation and economic activity.